ZACH HOLLINS, PhD

 Bio

-Zach grew up in Windham, NH and went to Merrimack College for B. Sci. in Biochemistry.
-There, he worked with Dr. Jimmy Franco on the incorporation of an azobenzene derivative into nylon for the synthesis of a photoactive muscle mimic.
-Zach came to UNH in 2019 to pursue his Ph.D. joining the Tsavalas group in 2020.
-In addition to his collection of yellow ducks, Zach kept us all organized in the lab and has been our "go to" person for practically everything that the rest of us have forgotten.
-More importantly, Zach's research has been focused on the fundamentals of emulsion polymerization and largely sponsored by the UNH Latex Morphology Industrial Consortium.
+THEN: Zach grew up in Windham, NH and went to Merrimack College for B. Sci. in Biochemistry.
+There, he worked with Dr. Jimmy Franco (no, not the actor!) on the incorporation of an azobenzene derivative into nylon for the synthesis of a photoactive muscle mimic.
+Zach came to UNH in 2019 to pursue his Ph.D. and joined the Tsavalas group in 2020.
+In addition to his collection of yellow ducks, Zach kept us all organized in the lab and was our "go to" person for practically everything that the rest of us have forgotten.
+More importantly, Zach's research was focused on the fundamentals of emulsion polymerization and largely sponsored by the UNH Latex Morphology Industrial Consortium.
 Zach's projects centered around new mechanisms, kinetics, and rate constants associated the use of allyl methacrylate in emulsion polymerization as a crosslinker and he also developed a new class of reactive surfactants that we have coined "SurfXmers".
-Beyond these, Zach has also contributed to our work in design of new cryoprotectants as well as to 3D printing and assembly of multi lobed paticles for the NH BioMade project.
+Beyond these, Zach also contributed to our work in design of new cryoprotectants as well as to 3D printing and assembly of multi lobed paticles for the NH BioMade project.

 Project 1: Aqueous Phase Reactions With Allyl Methacrylate in Emulsion Polym'.